 Knowing that cocoa can have a drying effect on the taste of the sponge, I also wondered if the cake would hold up to being rolled.
-A good sponge roulade should withstand rolling, without cracking.
+Since a good roulade sponge should withstand rolling, without cracking.
 The possibilities of just how wrong this sponge could go, seemed endless.
 Maybe this bake would fail.
 The only way to know, was to try.

 So, the gluten free chocolate genoise sponge was made and baked.
 As you can see from the photos, it did indeed roll, without cracking and the flavour is utterly delicious.
 Light, soft, chocolate sponge, filled with kirsch flavoured whipped cream and soft, sweet cherries.
 One mouthful of this Snowy Black Forest Roulade and I was completly lost in one of my favourite flavour combinations.

 Finally, my taste testers were happily enjoying eatythe roulade, completely unaware it was gluten free, I took that as a positive sign.
 Having baked quite a few gluten free recipes, on occasion I have found them to have a slight gritty texture.
 Not this luscious dessert.
 Soft, yielding sponge, that tastes just like a sponge should.
 As a result of this bake I have plans to make another gluten rolled sponge, that is simply flavoured with vanilla or lemon.

 I find that the proof of the pudding is in the eating!
 When plates and bowls are left empty, I am satisfied that whatever I have made is a hit.
 Our children can be brutally honest, especially Snugs, our youngest daughter.
 She scored this Snowy Black Forest Roulade at 9 out of 10.
 Another success for the Feasting kitchen.